UBC-DSCI/introduction-to-datascience-python/source/inference.md

 You can also preview a non-interactive version of each worksheet by clicking "view worksheet."
-If you instead decide to download the worksheets and run them on your own machine, make sure to follow the instructions for computer setup found in Chapter \@ref(move-to-your-own-machine).
+If you instead decide to download the worksheets and run them on your own machine, make sure to follow the instructions for computer setup found in Chapter {ref}`move-to-your-own-machine`.
 This will ensure that the automated feedback and guidance that the worksheets provide will function as intended.

 +++

 ## Additional resources

-- Chapters 7 to 10 of *Modern Dive* [@moderndive] provide a great next step in learning about inference.
+- Chapters 7 to 10 of *Modern Dive* {cite:p}`moderndive` provide a great
+  next step in learning about inference.
 In particular, Chapters 7 and 8 cover sampling and bootstrapping using `tidyverse` and `infer` in a slightly more in-depth manner than the present chapter.
 Chapters 9 and 10 take the next step